|

 If you would like to place a name on the Trinity Prayer List, please call the office at 215-297-5135 or visit trinitysolebury.org/prayerlist

-We commend to God’s care and keeping: Harry J. Ferguson III, Carole Sue Kiong, Elaine Byrd and Mary Anne
+We commend to God’s care and keeping: Michael Forsley

 For Those of Our Parish:

-Ru, Emory, Phyllis, Jean, Tom, Janet, Emil, Ruth, Alice, Christine, Rick, Jeanne, Ed, Anne, Bill
+Ru, Emory, Phyllis, Jean, Thom, Janet, Emil, Woody, Ruth, Alice, Christine, Rick, Bob, Jeanne, Ed, Anne, Bill

 For the complete prayer list including non-parishioners, go to trinitysolebury.org/notices